 1. Sponsored Level I

-Level I is the lowest level that sponsored ADRs can be issued.
-It is the most common level for foreign companies that do not qualify for other levels or those do not want their securities listed in US exchange markets.
+Level I is the lowest level at which sponsored ADRs can be issued.
+It is the most common level for foreign companies that do not qualify for other levels or that do not want their securities listed on US exchanges.
 Level I ADRs are subject to the least reporting requirements with the Securities and Exchange Commission, and they are only traded over the counter.
-Such companies are not required to issue the quarterly or annual reports like other publicly-traded companies.
-However, Level I issuers must get their stocks listed in one or more exchange markets in the country of origination.
-Level I can be upgraded to Level II when the company is ready to sell through the US exchange markets.

 2. Sponsored Level II ADRs